projectcalico/calico/docs/cni/rkt/README.md

     curl -L http://localhost:2379/version

-And finally check that Docker is running on both hosts by running

-    docker ps

 ## 2. Starting Calico services

-Once you have your cluster up and running, start calico on all the nodes
+Once you have your cluster up and running, start Calico on all the nodes.

-On calico-01

-    sudo calicoctl node

-On calico-02
+Because `rkt` doesn't support daemonizing containers directly, we'll use [systemd-run][systemd-run] to create a systemd service.

+Run the following command on both hosts

-    sudo calicoctl node
+    sudo systemd-run --unit=calico-node calicoctl node  --runtime=rkt

-This will start a container on each host.
-Check they are running

-    docker ps

-You should see output like this on each node

-    vagrant@calico-01:~$ docker ps
-    CONTAINER ID        IMAGE                           COMMAND                  CREATED             STATUS              PORTS               NAMES ffe6cb403e9b        calico/node:latest              "/sbin/my_init"          21 seconds ago      Up 20 seconds                           calico-node
+You can check that it's running under `rkt`

+	$ sudo rkt list
+	UUID            APP     IMAGE NAME                              STATE   NETWORKS
+	bc13af40        node    registry-1.docker.io/calico/node:latest running

+You can check the logs of the running Calico components using `journalctl -u calico-node`

 ## 3. Create the networks

-You can configure multiple networks when using rkt and each network is represented by a configuration file in /etc/rkt/net.d/.
+You can configure multiple networks when using rkt.
+Each network is represented by a configuration file in `/etc/rkt/net.d/``.
 Connections to a given container are only allowed from containers on the same network.
 Containers on multiple networks can be accessed by containers on each network that it is connected to.

-To define a rkt network for Calico, create a configuration file in /etc/rkt/net.d/.
+To define a rkt network for Calico, create a configuration file in `/etc/rkt/net.d/`.
 - Each network should be given a unique "name"
 - To use Calico networking, specify "type": "calico"
 - To use Calico IPAM, specify "type": "calico-ipam" in the "ipam" section.